 Although swordfish can be a nutritious part of a balanced diet, there are potential risks associated with consuming it.
 Swordfish can contain high levels of mercury, which can be harmful to humans if consumed in large amounts over time.
 Pregnant women or children should avoid eating swordfish due to its mercury content.
 Additionally, swordfish has been found to contain polychlorinated biphenyls (PCBs), which are chemicals that are believed to have adverse effects on human health when consumed in large quantities.

-See also What is Spanish Goat Animal
+See also What is Shastasaurus Animal

 The Best Way to Enjoy Swordfish